 Ideal holding period of 10 to 15 years

 2 to 4 weeks to liquidate

 What is Vinovest?

-Vinovest is an online platform that lets you invest in fine wines easily.
-Vinovest chooses investment grade wines, authenticates, stores, and sells them for you.
-And, if you’d like to take a sip out of your favorite fine wine, they’ll even ship it to you.
+Vinovest is an online investing platform that lets you invest in fine wines without having to go through the work of acquiring and storing the wine.
+Vinovest chooses investment-grade wines, authenticates, stores, and sells them for you.
+However, you own the wines you invest in, so if you’d like to take a sip out of your favorite fine wine, they’ll even ship it to you.